 There are a few ways to play sleep music in your bedroom:

 - Sonos speaker

 - Bluetooth speaker

-Try whatever is easiest for you.
-Once you’ve played sleep music for a few nights, try using your iPhone or Sonos alarm settings to have sleep music play automatically starting at a certain bedtime.
+You can also use your iPhone or Sonos alarm settings to have your music play automatically starting at a specific bedtime, depending on your settings.
 Then you won’t even have to press play!